Skip to Content

 If you only have a day

-If you only have a day to do the Ring of Beara cycle / drive, I’d recommend either staying in Glengarriff (Cork) or Kenmare (Kerry) as they lay at either side of the entrance points to Beara.
+If you only have a day to do the Ring of Beara drive, I’d recommend either staying in either Glengarriff or Kenmare as they can be used as the starting point.

 If you’re here for a weekend